-Start your search with the car rental comparison sites like rentalcars.com.
+Start your search with the car rental comparison sites like rentalcars.com and discovercars.com.
 There you can compare prices from local companies like Ilha Verde, Autatlantis, and Way2Azores, as well as international brands like Hertz, Europcar, and Thrifty.
 As São Miguel is the largest airport in The Azores, there are several companies to choose from and so it’s worth comparing prices to see which company offers the cheapest rates.

-I rented a car with Ilha Verde, who are probably the largest and most popular car rental company on The Azores, although Autoatlantis was probably a close second.
+The most popular company on the Azores is llha Verde, although Autoatlantis is probably a close second.
 This does mean that the queue for their desk can get long, so try and get to the desk as quickly as possible after your flight landing.

-- Tip #1: There isn’t a petrol station directly in front of the airport like you would expect.
+- Fuelling up: There isn’t a petrol station directly in front of the airport like you would expect.
 Most of the petrol stations are located close to Ponta Delgada, and the nearest one to the airport is located here.

-- Tip #2: Cars get booked fast on the Azores, so book in advance.
+- Book in advance: Cars get booked fast on the Azores, so book in advance.
 São Miguel is the largest island so it does have more cars than the others but, because it’s an island, it does still have a limited number.